pypeit/PypeIt/doc/wave_calib.rst

 If you would prefer to manually wavelength calibrate, then you can do so with the 'identify' task.
-To launch this task, you need to have successfully traced the slit edges, and generated a MasterArc calibration frame.
+To launch this task, you need to have successfully traced the slit edges (i.e. a MasterEdges file must exist), and generated a MasterArc calibration frame.
 To launch a GUI, use the following command:

     pypeit_identify MasterArc_A_1_01.fits